 - Seam Ripper

 These are the standard items you will need but as we have already mentioned it may not be necessary to have a sewing machine and indeed not everyone is in possession of such equipment so the customary needle and thread may have to suffice.
 It is also a good idea to have a friend handy if you are altering a dress so that he or she may mark out the areas to be altered whilst you are wearing the dress – this allows for a more accurate measurement and also reduces the risk of marking out wrongly if the dress is lying flat on a table for instance.

 You should remove the old seams with a seam ripper in order to make your new seams which may make the dress shorter; seam rippers allow for the pulling out of seams without damaging the material but it is important when you are carrying out this task to only remove the seams that are necessary to the alteration.

 Making New Seams

 Your new seams will be where the dress or garment has been marked out.
 Take in any extra fabric that is not necessary to the seam, sew your new seam and then trim excess fabric on either side of the seam.
 Once you have done this it is best to iron the seam flat.

 Altering the Length of the Garment

-After you have done this you can finish – this means that sew around the hem again to insure it does not unravel.
-Do this using a zig zag pattern (this is where a sewing machine does come in handy) about an inch from the hem itself.
+After you have done this you can finish – this means that sew around the hem again to ensure it does not unravel.
+Do this using a zig-zag pattern (this is where a sewing machine does come in handy) about an inch from the hem itself.
 Trimming the edges with scissors or pinking shears also reduces the risk of fraying.